mathigon/textbooks/content/sequences/content.md

 gets ${b}{b|1|1,10,1}¢ every day. {.text-center}

 ---
+> id: millionaire-4

-As you can see, your daily payment start low but then grow rapidly.
+{.todo} As you can see, your daily payment start low but then grow rapidly.
 After 15 days you’ve reached $100.
-After less than a month you’re making more than 1 million per day, and after 2 months you'd have made more than _all the money on Earth_. :1f4b0: :1f37e: :1f911:
+After less than a month you’re making more than 1 million per day, and after 2 months you’d have made more than _all the money on Earth_. :1f4b0: :1f37e: :1f911:

-Exponential models can be truly XXXXX.
-Even if they start really slowly, they will eventually speed up a lot, and overtake any possible linear model.
-Most importantly, us humans tend to be very bad at estimating just _how fast_ exponential models can grow.
-Or are we?

-interactive {.todo}

 ---
+> id: chessboard

-### Chessboard
+### The Chessboard

-The game of chess was invented in India, many hundreds of years ago.
+{.todo} The game of chess was invented in India, many hundreds of years ago.
 According to legend, the Indian king loved the game so much that he invited its inventor to his palace and promised him any present they ask for.

-The inventor had just one simple request: rice.
+{.todo} The inventor had just one simple request: rice.
 He wanted the king to place one grain of rice on the first square of the chess board, two grains on the second, four grains of the third, eight grains on the fourth, and so on.
 Every new square should have twice as many grains of rice as the previous one.

-The king, who was very wealthy, agreed immediately and asked his servants to fetch bags of rice.
+{.todo} The king, who was very wealthy, agreed immediately and asked his servants to fetch bags of rice.
 A chessboard has 64 squares, so how many grains of rice does the king need in total?

-You might have noticed that the number of grains of rice form a geometric series.
+{.todo} You might have noticed that the number of grains of rice form a geometric series.
 The first term is [[1]], and the common ratio is [[2]].
 Using the results from above, we can calculate how many grains of rice there will be on the last square:

-{.text-center} `a_64 = 1 * 2^63 =` 9 223 372 036 854 775 808
+{.todo.text-center} `a_64 = 1 * 2^63 =` 9 223 372 036 854 775 808

-That's 9 billion billion grains of rice!
+{.todo} That’s 9 billion billion grains of rice!
 In total, they would weight about 100 billion tonnes – or 100 times the weight of Mount Everest, the tallest mountain on Earth.

----

-Fill in the missing terms in each geometric sequence.
-a) 1, ___, 25.
-125, ___
-b) 20, ___, 5, ____.
-1.25

-For each of these geometric sequences, find the eighth term in the sequence.
-a) 1, 2, 4,...

-Pay it Forward Movie